 WASHINGTON, DC – Technology industries are becoming increasingly concentrated in urban areas, such as Silicon Valley, Seattle, and most recently, Arlington.
 As a result, corporations based in these locations– Amazon, Google, Apple, and others– are looking for the best talent to fill software engineering and managerial positions through large-scale recruiting and educational programs.
 However, many rural Americans are left out of these opportunities due to the lack of access to internet technologies and education in their areas.
-In 2018, the US House of Representatives took action to remedy the digital divide, with one-third of all participating districts located in rural areas according to CityLab’s Congressional Density Index study.
+In 2018, the US House of Representatives took action to remedy the digital divide, with one-third of all Congressional App Challenges taking place in rural districts according to CityLab’s Congressional Density Index study.

 Fig. 1: Most major tech companies are concentrated in coastal, urban cities.

 According to Pew Research Institute in 2019, rural Americans are 12% less likely to have access to broadband internet connections at home compared to Americans overall.
 Only 69% of rural Americans say they own a computer, compared to 80% of suburban Americans.
 The lack of infrastructure is a primary reason for this difference; rural areas tend to lack high-speed internet infrastructure, and when they do have internet, it tends to be much slower compared to their urban counterparts.
 These low rates of technology use and access place rural K-12 students at a significant disadvantage to their urban and suburban peers, especially when they enter institutions of higher education and the workforce.